bombasticSlacks/Aspirant/Game/Trades-Training.md

 #### Non-Target
 As long as you have a [Threat](Stats#Threat) value of 1 or less, enemies don’t consider you a threat/combatant until you attack.

-#### Second Identity
-#TODOmigrate
-You have a second identity which you can assume at any time.
-While pretending to be this person, you don’t need to make fib tests about their life.

 #### Suburbanite
 You receive a +1 to all skill tests related to surviving and navigating urban areas.

-#### What I Meant Was
-#TODOmigrate
-Once per meditation during narrative time, after speaking to someone and hearing how they react, you may say “what I meant to say was…” and the original reaction will be forgotten with the conversation continuing as if it didn’t happen.

 ---
 ### Advanced Training